A cut finite element method for a Stokes interface problem: Numerical examples

-This problem has previously been studied for example in~\cite{ZKK11} using standard continuous finite element methods.
 In Figure~\ref{fig:pressure} we compare the pressure approximation using the new method with the results obtained in~\cite{ZKK11}.
 In this case $R=0.5$ and we prescribe the exact curvature $\kappa=2$.

 We use a regular mesh with $h_x=0.025$ in the velocity mesh.
 We choose $\lambda_{\partial \Omega}$ and $\lambda_\Gamma$ as in the previous example.
 From Table~\ref{tab:statD} we see that for the new method the magnitude of spurious currents and the error in the pressure are of the order of machine epsilon.
 However, using a sharp surface tension representation and standard continuous finite element methods the magnitude of spurious currents are large and may lead to unphysical movements of the interface.
 With standard globally continuous finite element methods the pressure either oscillates or is smeared out depending on if a sharp or regularized surface tension representation is used, see the two leftmost panels of Fig.~\ref{fig:pressure}.
-With the new method the discontinuous pressure is accurately represented even on coarse meshes. \\ \textbf{Remark.} We would like to emphasize that in order to get the magnitude of spurious currents and the error in the pressure of the order of machine epsilon even on course meshes it is important to use the bilinear form $b_h$ in equation~\eqref{eq:bgradp}.
-Using $b_h$ in equation~\eqref{eq:bdivu} results in larger spurious currents and errors in the pressure but the errors decrease with mesh refinement.
-Hence although the two forms $b_h$ in equation~\eqref{eq:bdivu} and~\eqref{eq:bgradp} are mathematically equivalent we obtain a perfect balance between the terms on the left and the right hand side of the variational form when $b_h$ in equation~\eqref{eq:bgradp} is used.
+With the new method the discontinuous pressure is accurately represented even on coarse meshes. \begin{rem} We would like to emphasize that in order to get the magnitude of spurious currents and the error in the pressure of the order of machine epsilon even on coarse meshes it is important to use the bilinear form $b_h^2$ (equation~\eqref{eq:bgradp}). {This can be understood by inserting the exact solution $u=0$ and $f=0$ into the variational form~\eqref{eq:dg}, which yields